 If you want to improve the overall aesthetic of your teeth, whether they’re damaged or healthy, you can get veneers!
 Veneers are applied to the entire front surface of the tooth to help your teeth look better by changing the colour, shape, angle or spacing.
 Cosmetic dentistry, like veneers, can improve your smile and give you more confidence!
-At Ipswich Family Dental, we are dedicated to giving our patients healthy, beautiful smiles.

 What are veneers?